syncfusion-content/ej2-Kanban-docs/ej2-javascript/kanban/ts/getting-started.md

 ## Import the Syncfusion CSS styles

-Syncfusion JavaScript controls come with [built-in themes](https://ej2.syncfusion.com/documentation/appearance/theme/), which are available in the installed packages.
-It's easy to adapt the Syncfusion JavaScript controls to match the style of your application by referring to one of the built-in themes.
+Kanban CSS files are available in the ej2-kanban and its sub-component package folder.
+This can be referenced in your application using the following code.

 The quickstart application is preconfigured to use the `Material` theme in the `~/src/styles/styles.css` file, as shown below: